Mike Mondo: The Spirit Squad (2005–2006)

 In late 2005, Mondo joined the Spirit Squad, a faction of five wrestlers using the in-ring personas of male cheerleaders, as Mikey.
 Brendli has described being in the Spirit Squad as "the most fun" he's had in his career.
-Mikey and Kenny began appearing in dark matches and at live events using the Spirit Squad gimmick, and on January 2, 2006, Mikey lost to Chavo Guerrero Jr. On January 23, 2006, they had their WWE television debut as a group, appearing on Raw and helping Jonathan Coachman win a Royal Rumble qualifying match against Jerry "The King" Lawler by distracting Lawler and performing cheers for Coachman.
-They later became a part of the ongoing scripted feud between WWE chairman Vince McMahon and Shawn Michaels.
-The heel (villainous) McMahon brought in the Squad to attack Michaels on numerous occasions, including placing them in multiple handicap matches.
+Mikey and Kenny began appearing in dark matches and at live events using the Spirit Squad gimmick, and on January 2, 2006, Mikey lost to Chavo Guerrero.
+On January 23, 2006, they had their WWE television debut as a group, appearing on Raw and helping Jonathan Coachman win a Royal Rumble qualifying match against Jerry "The King" Lawler by distracting Lawler and performing cheers for Coachman.
+They later became a part of the ongoing scripted feud between WWE chairman Mr. McMahon and Shawn Michaels.
+The heel (villainous) McMahon brought in the Spirit Squad to attack Michaels on numerous occasions, including placing them in multiple handicap matches.

-They also wrestled in the tag team division, and on April 3, on Raw, Mikey and Kenny defeated Kane and The Big Show to win the World Tag Team Championship, with help from the other Spirit Squad members.
-After winning the championship, all five members of the Spirit Squad were recognized as the champions, allowing any combination of them to defend the championship.
+They also wrestled in the tag team division, and on April 3, on Raw, Mikey and Kenny defeated Big Show and Kane to win the World Tag Team Championship, with help from the other Spirit Squad members.
+After winning the championship, all five members of the Spirit Squad were recognized as the champions under the freebird rule, allowing any combination of them to defend the championship.

 In May, McMahon signed another handicap match, with the Spirit Squad facing Michaels.
 The Spirit Squad instead attacked Michaels before the match had started, and Triple H came out to help them.
-As a result of feeling disrespected by the Squad, however, Triple H helped Michaels instead.
+As a result of feeling disrespected by the Spirit Squad, however, Triple H helped Michaels instead.
 This led to Triple H and Michaels reforming D-Generation X (DX) and they began a feud with the Spirit Squad.
-DX played various sophomoric jokes on the Squad and the McMahons, as well as defeating the Spirit Squad in handicap tag team matches at Vengeance and a clean sweep in an elimination handicap match at Saturday Night's Main Event XXXIII.
+DX played various sophomoric jokes on the Spirit Squad and the McMahons, as well as defeating the Spirit Squad in handicap tag team matches at Vengeance and a clean sweep in an elimination handicap match at Saturday Night's Main Event XXXIII.